swimos/swimos-docs/src/_java-server/introspection.md

 ## Logs

 The Swim framework provides agents with the ability to log messages at different levels (trace, debug, info, warn, error, fail).
-These logs can be accessed on both `swim:meta:mesh`, for server wide logs, and `swim:meta:node/`, for node specific logs.
+These logs can be accessed on both `swim:meta:host`, for server wide logs, and `swim:meta:node/`, for node specific logs.
 Simply prepend the log level desired to `Log` to obtain the lane URI to be downlinked.

 For example, to tail all `warn` level logs on the introspection cookbook server:

 ```
-swim-cli sync -h warp://localhost:9001 -n swim:meta:mesh -l warnLog
+swim-cli sync -h warp://localhost:9001 -n swim:meta:host -l warnLog
 ```

 Output: